xnerditos/xervicekit/tutorials/Tutorial001_Create_A_Basic_Service/README.md

 Although most of this was boilerplate code, you should hopefully have in your mind certain concepts starting to take form.
 The most interesting part of this exercise was the operation logic, that is, the `DoUpsertUser` part.

 Why do we say that?
-Because all the boring parts XerviceKit is doing.
-It is handling the communications protocols for example.
-In a few more tutorials we will see how it handles automatic discovery of services.
-And a bunch more goodness we can't wait to show you.
+Because all the boring parts XerviceKit is doing it is handling the communications protocols, for example.
+In a few more tutorials we will see how it handles automatic discovery of services, and a bunch more goodness we can't wait to show you.

 [Go to the next tutorial:  Organize and add a client and tests](../Tutorial002_Organize_And_Add_Client_And_Tests/)